Hybrid Lectures

 Connect to Classroom Podium

-• Plugin: Red USB connector into a computer
+• Plugin: (Red) USB connector into a computer (this will connect the classroom "webcam/microphone"

 • Open/Start: Zoom meeting and select the microphone option that corresponds to the room mic.